Home / LSA Faculty & Staff / Academic Affairs / Policies and Procedures / Tenured and Tenure Track Faculty /

 By virtue of their newly-won tenure, associate professors are well positioned to pursue the next phase of their research programs.
 At the same time, they are expected to take on added administrative responsibilities and, in many cases, to tackle new teaching tasks while strategically preparing for promotion to the rank of full professor.

 Associate professors may apply for funding at any time following promotion to that rank, but are, in general, expected to apply only once.
-Departments should develop procedures to advise Associate Professors on the optimal time to apply.
+Units should develop procedures to advise associate professors on the optimal time to apply.
 It is important that the application is timed in such a way that it will have the biggest impact on the research program and work that will be presented during the process for promotion to full professor.
-NOTE: Faculty who received an APSF award previously or who are currently under review for promotion in AY 2013-14, or who will be considered for promotion in AY 2014-15, are not eligible to apply for APSF.
+NOTE: Faculty who received an APSF award previously or who are currently under review for promotion to full professor, or who will be considered for promotion next year, are not eligible to apply for APSF.
 Please address any questions to the relevant divisional Associate Dean.

-In general, funds from this program cannot be used to reduce teaching.
 In some cases, these funds may be most useful if coupled with a sabbatical leave.
 As part of a research plan and with permission of the relevant unit(s) a faculty member’s first sabbatical at this rank may be postponed without loss of equity toward the next one.
-Similarly for those associate professors close to eligibility for their second sabbatical at this rank some acceleration of that sabbatical may be permitted (on the understanding that the faculty member’s third sabbatical will be delayed by the same period as the acceleration of this second one.)
-Associate Professors wishing to explore this possibility should discuss this with their chair.
+Similarly for those associate professors close to eligibility for their second sabbatical at this rank some acceleration of that sabbatical may be permitted (on the understanding that the faculty member’s third sabbatical will be delayed by the same period as the acceleration of this second one).
+Associate professors wishing to explore this possibility should discuss this with their chair/director.

-The faculty member’s department chair must evaluate this proposal and, therefore, the faculty applicant should discuss these plans with the chair well in advance of the application.
+The faculty member’s unit chair/director must evaluate this proposaland, therefore, the faculty applicant should discuss these plans with the chair/director well in advance of the application.
 Proposals for projects greater than $30,000 must also have unit level and/or other commitments for a minimum of 25% of total costs.
 In addition, funding for summer salary will not be approved for any proposals above $30,000.
-Faculty with joint appointments should request evaluations (and additional support, if relevant) from both of their chairs.
+Faculty with joint appointments should request evaluations (and additional support, if relevant) from both of their chair/directors.

-Humanities: In much of the humanities, associate professors are expected to either finish, or at least make substantial progress towards a series of major articles or a second book manuscript in order to be promoted to professor.
-It is expected that the APS funds will be used to complete a major project that will be important in their next faculty promotion.
-In this division, faculty can apply for summer ninths (no more than two); funds for a graduate or undergraduate research assistant (no more than a .50 GSRA for nine months); funds for editorial or translation work; or funds to permit study at a distant site (e.g., a gallery or archive).
-We envision making 8-12 awards per year in the $20,000-$30,000 range.
+Humanities: In much of the Humanities, associate professors are expected to either finish, or at least make substantial progress towards a series of major articles or a second book manuscript in order to be promoted to professor.
+It is expected that the APSF awards will be used to complete a major project that will be important in their next faculty promotion.
+In this division, faculty can apply for summer ninths (no more than two); course “buy down” to as low as a two didactic course load for the year; funds for a graduate or undergraduate research assistant (no more than a .50 GSRA for nine months); funds for editorial or translation work; or funds to permit study at a distant site (e.g., a gallery or archive).
+We envision making 8-12 awards per year in the $20,000 - $30,000 range.
 Please note that budgeted salaries should include fringe benefits and that there are additional budget justification requirements for requests greater than $30,000.
 Faculty who apply for this award may also apply to the Institute for the Humanities, the Frankel Institute for Advanced Judaic Studies, or for the Michigan Humanities Award in the same year, assuming they meet those eligibility requirements.
 All leaves remain subject to the college leave policy.

-Social sciences: Faculty in the Social Sciences engage in a variety of types of scholarship, ranging from field work to survey research to experiments in the laboratory.
+Social Sciences: Faculty in the Social Sciences engage in a variety of types of scholarship, ranging from field work to survey research to experiments in the laboratory.
 Some work in book disciplines, which require them to travel to distant archives or field locations; some produce articles, often in collaboration with colleagues here and elsewhere.
-Given the diversity of research methods in the social sciences, awards in this discipline may involve summer ninths (no more than two); funds for a graduate or undergraduate research assistant (no more than a .50 GSRA for nine months); money for travel to complete fieldwork or to work with collaborators housed at other universities; or funds to retool methodologically by attending workshops and seminars in alternative methods.
-It is expected that the APS funds will help the applicant to make substantial progress on a major project that will be important in their next faculty promotion.
+Given the diversity of research methods in the social sciences, awards in this discipline may involve summer ninths (no more than two); course “buy down” to as low as a two didactic course load for the year; funds for a graduate or undergraduate research assistant (no more than a .50 GSRA for nine months); money for travel to complete fieldwork or to work with collaborators housed at other universities; or funds to retool methodologically by attending workshops and seminars in alternative methods.
+It is expected that the APSF awards will help the applicant to make substantial progress on a major project that will be important in their next faculty promotion.
 We envision making 8-12 awards per year in the $20,000-$30,000 range.
 Please note that budgeted salaries should include fringe benefits and that there are additional budget justification requirements for requests greater than $30,000.
 Faculty who apply for this award may also apply to the Institute for the Humanities, the Frankel Institute for Advanced Judaic Studies, or for the Michigan Humanities Award in the same year, assuming they meet those eligibility requirements.
 All leaves remain subject to the college leave policy.

-Natural sciences: Recognizing the importance of research funds for initiating new ventures in the sciences, LSA has created, with generous support from the estate of Margaret and Herman Sokol, a fund to invest in the research initiatives of recently promoted associate professors in the natural sciences.
+Natural Sciences: Recognizing the importance of research funds for initiating new ventures in the sciences, LSA has created, with generous support from the estate of Margaret and Herman Sokol, a fund to invest in the research initiatives of recently promoted associate professors in the Natural Sciences.
 We envision making 5-7 awards per year in the $20,000-$100,000 range with an average award of $75,000.
 Please note that budgeted salaries should include fringe benefits and that there are additional budget justification requirements for requests greater than $30,000.
 The primary intent of this investment is to enable associate professors to pursue new ideas or initiate a new research direction.
-It is expected that the APS funds will help the applicant to make substantial progress on a major project that will be important in their next faculty promotion.
+It is expected that the APSF awards will help the applicant to make substantial progress on a major project that will be important in their next faculty promotion.
 Examples of appropriate proposals include acquiring major equipment, new instrumentation, organizing a research meeting which brings experts to campus, or reconfiguring a laboratory.
 All leaves remain subject to the college leave policy.

 A narrative should be included in the application which provides a concise description of the research, scholarship, or creative activity, including: